Kethsar/RekordboxReader/README.md

 ## Known Issues
 * Switching from 2-deck mode to 4-deck mode in Rekordbox breaks things, and requires its own set of pointers.
 * Switching from 4-deck mode to 2-deck mode breaks things worse, and using the 2-deck mode pointers won't work until Rekordbox is re-opened.
+* Technically the above to problems can be fixed by checking all potential pointers and observing their behaviour but that is effort.
 * This software is garbage (won't fix)

 ## Loopstream Setup